utdata/icj-class/css/css-class.md

 At this point, you might be confused why sometimes we have a period before a style `.credit` and sometimes a hash `#description` and sometimes nothing `p, ul, li`.
 Let's define the difference and hopefully it will become clear.

 - HTML **elements** are the most generic thing you can style.
 A `<p>` tag or `<h1>`, etc. If you write a style for one, it affects ALL of those elements on your site.
 - But sometimes you have common elements that you re-use often, like byline.
 You always want those to look a certain way on your site, but you want them to look differently than you body text.
 So, you "classify" that element with a **class** attribute: `class="whatever"`.
 Now that it is classified, we can write one style that will affect all the bylines.
-What you call the class is up to you, but it make sense to call it what it is.
+What you call the class is up to you, but best practice is to choose a name that describes it is.
 When we write a style for one of these classes we indicate that by preceding the class name with a period: `.whatever {font-family: Arial;}`.
 - There are also cases on a page where an element is used only one way.
-In this case we might "identify" that element with an **id** attribute: `id="new-whatever"`.
+In this case we might "identify" that element with an **id** attribute: `id="unique-whatever"`.
 An example might be the main headline of a story; there is always only one.
 When we use an `id` we are indicating to the browser (and our fellow coders, and even Google) that this element only appears once on this page.
-When we write a style for an id, we precede the name with a hash to indicate the style is for an id: `#new-whatever {font-family: Times;}`.
+When we write a style for an id, we precede the name with a hash to indicate the style is for an id: `#unique-whatever {font-family: Times;}`.

 ## Set the Yield box style

 Let's set up the fancy lines above and below the yield values first.

-- In your html file, make sure you have a `<div>` surrounding the whole `<dl>` section, and give that div an id of "yield".
+- In your html file, you should have a `<div>` surrounding the whole `<dl>` section, with an `id="yield"`.
 - In the css file, add the following:

 ```css